Indeed, this blog post is not a typical Edinburgh travel guide.

 But what if you become fed up with those noisy tourists in Edinburgh’s Old Town and think you might need some fresh air?
 Taking a day trip (or even half day trip) from Edinburgh is the perfect solution!

 Despite my scheduled departure from Edinburgh at 2pm on my last day there, I decided that very morning to escape the hustles and bustles of Edinburgh by taking a 30-minute train to South Queensferry – a nice little seaside town lying to the west of Edinburgh.
-South Queensferry was full of beautiful garden houses, green areas and scenic hills overlooking the harbour.
+South Queensferry boasts many houses with beautiful garden, green areas and scenic hills overlooking the harbour.
 Upon arriving at Dalmeny train station (the main train station in South Queensferry), I struggled a bit to find my way to the old town, but received tremendous help from the friendly locals who cheerfully welcomed visitors to their town.
 Check out my blog post on things to do in South Queensferry here.

 Other than that, you can also take a day trip from Edinburgh to North Berwick, St. Andrews, Loch Ness, etc. Note that these destinations are not equally close to Edinburgh.
 If you only have half a day to spare (like me), make sure to check the train timetables and the transportation options at those places as well.